 Wear safe footwear.
+Use a sturdy chair.

 This exercise prepares the mind and body for exercise.

 The Good Morning Stretch and Shoulder Rolls improve the range of motion of the shoulders and upper back and they are an excellent way to relieve muscle tension.